rkaushick-neu/open-data-web-analytics/README.md

 ### Top Datasets by Users of All Time (2023 & 2024)
 ![Bar plot containing the dataset with the highest users](./screenshots/Top_10_Dataset_Users.png)

+As expected, the "Dogs Issued Dangerous Dog Orders" dataset topped the chart with 16,188 users.
+"Short-Term Rentals Registration" and "Neighbourhood Profiles" followed closely behind.
+Additionally the urban planning and design remained a key theme with “3D Massing” receiving over 8,000 users.

 The 'Users' metric is flawed.
 By design, the people who visit the Open Data Portal are not required to sign up.
 Therefore the IP Address is used to track unique users.
 It is possible for people to change their IP Address through VPN software, hence this metric will not be used for future visualizations.